This chapter introduces the concepts essential for your Shieldoo Secure Network administrators (admins).

 Servers in a Shieldoo Secure Network are devices to which users or other servers can connect.

-- Attached Services are devices that run on the local network of a server (configured in Shieldoo) but on which Shieldoo cannot be installed (e.g. a printer).
-Shieldoo lets you directly connect to such services without connecting to their servers.
+- Attached Services are located on devices that run on the local network of a server, but where Shieldoo cannot be installed (e.g. a printer).
+Shieldoo lets you directly connect to such services (a device port is mapped to a server port).